SandZn/brisky-base/README.md

 **store and apply context**

 Allows storage and restoration of context.
-Usefull for edge cases where you need to make a handle to a nested field in a certain context
+Useful for edge cases where you need to make a handle to a nested field in a certain context

 Consists of 2 methods
 - `applyContext(context)`